 Standard 2.1.
-The supervisor/manager and staff of the IPC department/unit are trained and qualified to manage the IPC programme for the hospital's size, complexity of activities, and level of risks, as well as the programme's scope.
+All staff of the IPC team3 are trained and qualified to manage the IPC programme for the hospital's size, complexity of activities, and level of risks, as well as the programme's scope.
 Their qualification(s) may be met through education; training; experience; and certification or licensure.

 Element 2.1.1.
-The person(s) charged with directing the IPC programme is qualified and trained in IPC (e.g. completion of CIC, APSIC, SHEA training courses) [Core element]
+The person(s) charged with directing the IPC programme is qualified and trained in IPC (e.g. completion of Certification in Infection Control (CIC), Asia Pacific Society of Infection Control (APSIC), Society for Healthcare Epidemiology of America (SHEA) training courses) [Core element]